healygi/PP4/README.md

         - GIVEN *That a user/admin is able to sign up* WHEN *The sign up button is clicked* THEN *The user will be able to sign up and register an account by filling out the provided form and pressing submit*

         - AS A *User* I WANT *the ability to view comments* SO THAT *I can engage with other users and read their comments*
-        - GIVEN *That a user is logged in* WHEN *a blog post is clicked on* THEN *The user will have access to reading other users comments*
+        - GIVEN *That a user is on the site* WHEN *a blog post is clicked on* THEN *The user will have access to reading other users comments*

         - AS A *Admin* I WANT *the ability to vet comments before they are posted* SO THAT *abusive/poor taste comments aren't posted*
         - GIVEN *That an admin is logged in* WHEN *a user has commented on a post* THEN *The admin will have access to view this comment and decided whether it is or isn't acceptable for publishing and if so can publish or delete the comment*